Skip to main content

 New designers, interns, and engineers onboard faster with shared patterns, documentation, and training.

-This case study reflects enterprise and regulated environments where design systems must balance flexibility, governance, and long-term maintainability.
-Specific implementations and internal documentation are shared selectively in interviews.
+This case study represents work in enterprise and regulated environments, where design systems balance flexibility, governance, and long-term maintainability.
+Due to confidentiality, detailed implementations, internal documentation, and before-and-after comparisons are shared in interviews, along with validated performance outcomes, including cases where redesigned experiences directly contributed to tripled profits.